royw/appimage-updater/docs/contributing.md

 2. Use Typer for CLI interface
 3. Add comprehensive error handling
 4. Include help text and examples
+5. Extract display logic to `display.py` if complex
+6. Use `config_operations.py` for configuration management
-5. Add tests for the new command
+7. Add tests for the new command

 Example:
 ```python